ykachube/cert-manager-webhook-servercore/README.md

-# ACME webhook for Servercore DNS API
+# ACME webhook for Servercore DNS API forked from https://github.com/vadimkim/cert-manager-webhook-hetzner

 This solver can be used when you want to use cert-manager with Servercore DNS API.
 API documentation is [here](https://dns.servercore.com/api-docs)